helium/HIP/0027-HIP-Voting.md

 - People with more helium tokens then miners will lose out.
 They can't vote as much.
 They will have less of a stake then someone who has more miners.

 - Lora device makers may feel that they have no power.
-This is true, however currently anyone can get a few hundred people to join the dewi's zoom call and flood the discord and make changes they want.
-However, if the miners are not happy with the network there will be less coverage overall and people leaving the ecosytem.
+This is sort of true; however, currently anyone can get a few hundred people to join the dewi's zoom call and flood the discord and make any changes they feel fit.
+Howerver, if the miners are not happy with the network there will be less coverage overall and people leaving the ecosytem.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives